 In addition to these formulas used for tinnitus, there are additional single herbs that can be added to tailor the treatment for a specific patient or condition.
 Acupuncture, dietary changes, and relaxation exercises can also help tinnitus improve.
 Because diagnosis is so important to helping resolve tinnitus, it is important to visit a qualified acupuncture physician who will look at all the patient’s symptoms and find the correct herbal formula.
 Learn more about Chinese herbs

-Dr. Dongfeng Zhou is a licensed and skilled herbalist and acupuncturist that treats various conditions at our wellness center.
-We serve the communities of Margate, Coral Springs, Tamarac, Parkland and Coconut Creek Florida.
+Dr. Landon Agoado and Dr. Robert Herbst are licensed and skilled herbalists who treat various conditions at their wellness center, serving the communities of Margate, Coral Springs, Tamarac, Parkland and Coconut Creek Florida.

 - Dharmananda, Subhuti.
 “TINNITUS.”
 The Lessons of Shennong: The Basis of Chinese Herb Medicine, Institute of Traditional Medicine, June 1998, www.itmonline.org/arts/tinmen.htm.